“Aliyar hates processes.” I heard one of my teammates explain to a new hire.

 It was true.
 I used to hate management by processes.
 Too much reliance on following processes leads to mediocrity.
-I’ve seen it happen before and I was determined to avoid it by promote healthy skepticism and a spirit of experimentation.
+I’ve seen it happen before and I was determined to avoid it by promoting healthy scepticism and a spirit of experimentation.
 I’m still not a huge fan of processes but I’ve come to see that all processes aren’t created equal.

 Along the way the two management titans that inspired me the most were Peter Drucker and Andy Grove.